shaynebartlett/Discussions/README.md

 3. Plugins

-The 2 plugins (system and search) are included in the main installation file com_discussions_VERSION_JOOMLAVERSION There is no action needed, they are installed automatically during component installation.
+There are 4 plugins (system, search, smart search and content) included in the main installation file com_discussions_VERSION_JOOMLAVERSION

+System - Discussions: Syncs Joomla! users with Discussions users. (enabled by default) Search - Discussions: For the "old" Joomla! search. (enabled by default) Smart Search - Discussions: For the "new" Joomla! smart search aka finder.
+(NOT enabled by default) Content - Discussions: For the Discussions comment feature.
+(NOT enabled by default)

+The plugins are installed automatically during component installation.

+Please note: You have to enable the Smart Search or Content plugin manually if you would like to use those features.